chungshing/Automated-Transaction-Processing/README.md

-# Automated Transaction Processing Workflow for n8n
+# Automated Transaction Processing Workflow Template for n8n

 This n8n workflow automates the extraction, processing, and recording of transaction data from email notifications into dynamic Google Sheets tabs grouped by month.